 The complete application must be received by mail or courier package on or before 5 p.m.
-Central Daylight Time on April 26, 2013.
-Eight paper copies of the application are required (unstapled).
-Late application submission will not be considered in this competition.
+Central Time on January 29, 2014.
+Six paper copies of the application are required (unstapled); double sided copies are acceptable.
+Late application submissions will not be considered in this competition and the applicant will be notified.
+The CNRC WIC Center will not consider any additions or revisions to an application once it is received.
+The CNRC WIC Center will not accept faxed or emailed applications.

 Applications should be addressed to:

-Karen Cullen, DrPH, RD Professor USDA/ARS Children's Nutrition Research Center 1100 Bates St Houston, TX 77030
+Karen Cullen, DrPH, RD

+Professor USDA/ARS Children's Nutrition Research Center 1100 Bates St Houston, TX 77030